 Provides the student the opportunity to learn to recognize, appreciate, and criticize philosophical themes in literature.
 Includes readings from acknowledged classics by philosophical authors.
-Prereq.
-Two philosophy courses.
+Requires prior completion of two philosophy courses.

 PHIL 3465.
 Advanced Medical Ethics.
 4 Hours.

 Designed for students with a background in moral philosophy or medical ethics.
 Takes an in-depth look at one major moral problem in medicine.
 Topics may include AIDS, euthanasia, or reproduction.
-Prereq.
-PHIL 1165 or PHIL 3435.
+Requires prior completion of PHIL 1165 or two philosophy courses.

 PHIL 3480.
 Environmental Philosophy.
 4 Hours.

 Examines philosophical issues that arise in the context of human interactions with the natural environment.
 Emphasis is on the conceptual dimensions of these issues.
 Although many of these issues are ethical, they are also metaphysical and epistemological.
 There are also a number of significant methodological questions that arise in addressing them.
-Prereq.
-PHIL 1180 or PHIL 3435.
+Requires prior completion of PHIL 1180 or two philosophy courses.

 PHIL 3500.
 Sexuality, Gender, and the Law.
 4 Hours.

 Examines the legal regulation of gender and sexuality.
 Investigates concrete legal cases to study the history of constitutional interpretation and the current status of rights for women and sexual minorities.
 Focuses on important theoretical issues emerging in the writings of diverse feminist and queer legal scholars.
 Addresses debates over the value of conventional equality approaches in legal doctrine; equality vs. difference perspectives; ways in which legal language constructs gender and sexuality; the incorporation of sexuality and gender in ideologies of law; and the intersections of gender, sexuality, and race in legal doctrine and legal theory.
-Prereq.
-Sophomore standing or above.
-Cross-listed with POLS 3500 and WMNS 3500.
+PHIL 3500, POLS 3500, and WMNS 3500 are cross-listed.